Updates

 What happened to Jessica Lockwood?

 On the morning of April 27, 2025, at about 7:00 a.m., the Hazleton City Fire Department responded to a report of a mannequin on fire on Club 40 Road near East Broad Street in Hazleton, Pennsylvania.
-The Hazleton Fire Department arrived at the scene to discover a human body wrapped in a tarp and set on fire.
-The victim was identified as 39-year-old Jessica Ann Lockwood, a dedicated volunteer firefighter, ambulance technician, and married mother of two from Frackville.
+They arrived at the scene to discover a human body wrapped in a tarp and set on fire.
+The unclothed victim was identified as 39-year-old Jessica Ann Lockwood, a dedicated volunteer firefighter, ambulance technician, and married mother of two from Frackville.

 Jessica Lockwood had been reported missing the previous day after failing to pick up her son.
 With the help of her family, authorities tracked her cell phone and discovered it abandoned along Route 424.

-During the interview, James Lockwood told investigators his wife had been buying painkillers from “Og” and that before he was incarcerated, James always accompanied her to the drug buys, which took place in an alley behind Ray’s home.
-He said Lockwood became addicted to pain meds after dealing with chronic pain due to extensive neck surgeries.
+During the interview, James Lockwood told investigators his wife had been buying painkillers from “Og.”
+Before he was locked up, James always accompanied her to the drug buys, which took place in an alley behind Ray’s home.
+He said Lockwood got addicted to pain meds after dealing with chronic pain due to extensive neck surgeries.

 Ray has a prescription for Percocet, according to the affidavit of probable cause.